Achieving Employment Outcomes for Local People

 We are entirely independent of Huntlee and LWP Property Group (the project manager), however LWP Property Group and a number of its contractors have committed to assisting the Academy by providing commercial work opportunities.
 Having access to this level of ongoing work is a significant benefit for our enterprise.

-Huntlee is actively seeking to expand our business activities through natural growth and by developing relationships with potential new customers within the locality.
+We actively seek to expand by developing relationships with potential new customers within the locality.

 What We Do

 Huntlee Academy achieves employment outcomes directly by sourcing candidates for its business units and indirectly by facilitating opportunities through other employers.